Grøndahl & Søn Forlag

 Grøndahl & Søn Forlag was a Norwegian publishing house established in 1812.
 Christopher Grøndahl (1784–1864) started it as a print in 1812, before it started commercial publishing in 1875.
+In 1925 the company expanded into piano manufacturing when it purchased Hals, an Oslo-based piano company.
 It was acquired by J.W.
 Cappelens Forlag in 1990, merged with Dreyers Forlag in 1991 into Grøndahl & Dreyers Forlag.
 The latter company was merged into Cappelen in 1999.